 In most cases, anyone healthy enough to undergo a routine dental extraction or oral surgery can be considered for a dental implant.
 Patients should have healthy gums and enough bone to hold the implant.
 They also must be committed to good oral hygiene and regular dental visits.
 Heavy smokers, people suffering from uncontrolled chronic disorders -- such as diabetes or heart disease -- or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
-If you are considering implants, talk to your dentist to see if they are right for you.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.

 This tool does not provide medical advice.
 See additional information.